(Audacy) Bears receiver DJ Moore is holding onto optimism amid the team's woeful start, but he knows the problems have to be addressed – and quickly.

 The good news for the Bears is they’re facing a team in Week 4 that’s in an almost equally dire place, the Denver Broncos.

-After canning head coach Nathaniel Hackett, his replacement, Sean Payton, has fared no better.
-The Broncos also sit at 0-3, and will roll into Soldier Field next week coming off an embarrassing 70-20 at the hands of the Miami Dolphins in which they surrendered over 700 yards.
+After Denver canned head coach Nathaniel Hackett last offseason, his replacement, Sean Payton, has fared no better.
+The Broncos also sit at 0-3 and will roll into Soldier Field next Sunday coming off an embarrassing 70-20 loss at the hands of the Miami Dolphins in which they surrendered 726 yards.

-If the Bears can get things right, Moore is hopeful wins will start snowballing.
+If the Bears can get it right, Moore is hopeful the wins will start snowballing.

 "Everybody is chasing that first win," Moore said.
 "Once you get that first win, shoot, they start rolling in.
 Once you start losing, they start piling on and that can be a downer.
 But once you get that first win, everybody's confidence goes through the roof.
 So, I don't want to say losing confidence, but the confidence in just getting that first win is a major key."